UH-CI/reproducibility-workshop-git-jupyter/git_lessons/git_command_line.md

 They don't need to contain anything.

-Let's say we want to move the .Rmd file to the scripts folder.
+Let's say we want to move the .py file to the scripts folder.
 We can use the `mv` command to **move** files or folders. `mv` takes two arguments, the first being files or folders to move and the second being the path to move then to.
 Our command would look like:

 ```